MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 We provide administrators with optional activities to prepare and manage the semantic index via the Microsoft 365 admin center.
 There's no administrative involvement required to enable the semantic index, as the service is automatically enabled by Microsoft.
 The semantic index is an improvement to Microsoft 365 Search and cannot be disabled.

-Administrators can choose to prepare and manage the semantic index by reviewing the considerations for [planning and deploying a file collaboration in SharePoint](/sharepoint/deploy-file-collaboration) and [sharing permissions in the SharePoint modern experience](/sharepoint/modern-experience-sharing-permissions).
-Administrators can then exclude SharePoint Online sites from the tenant-level index, configure item insights from the Search Intelligence page in the Microsoft 365 admin center, or incorporate third party information into the semantic index.
+Administrators can choose to prepare and manage the semantic index by reviewing the considerations for planning and [planning and deploying a file collaboration in SharePoint](/sharepoint/deploy-file-collaboration) and [sharing permissions in the SharePoint modern experience](/sharepoint/modern-experience-sharing-permissions).
+Administrators can choose to exclude files from the semantic index by reviewing the considerations for excluding data with Microsoft Purview Data Loss Prevention (DLP).
+If a DLP solution is not present, administrators can exclude SharePoint Online sites from the tenant level index.

 ## Excluding SharePoint Online Sites

-There are times when organizations may wish to exclude a SharePoint Online site from having its data indexed by Microsoft Search and the semantic index tenant-level index including sensitive data, such as payroll, HR, or financial information.
+There are times when organizations without Microsoft Purview Data Loss Prevention may wish to exclude a SharePoint Online site from having its data indexed by Microsoft Search.
+These steps should only be considered for sensitive data, such as payroll, HR, or financial information.
 To exclude a SharePoint Online site, follow these steps:

 1. Browse to the site with appropriate administrator permissions.
 1. Select **Settings** then **Site information** from the drop-down menu.